This websites contains videos from YouTube. This company uses

 enumeration of circulating epithelial and melanoma tumor cells.

-research questions.
-However, during my last internship at the
+mostly on fundamental research questions.
+However, during my last

 I finished my master in Pharmacy in April 2018 and shortly

 after started my PhD at the NKI-AVL.
 The main focus of my PhD will